bixb922/crank-organ/doc-software/README.md

 * Make MicroPython itself smaller, disabling unnecessary modules, to get more space for ROMFS.
 * Make memory footprint smaller delaying the loading of modules for web pages until needed (new module pinoutweb.py).
 * Add show/hide control for setlist and lyrics on play page, good for very long setlists to avoid scrolling down.
+* Add "Barrel mode" to play page and move "tempo follows crank" up in the page.
+Allow changes to barrel mode during playback.

 # 20. Programming language
 The application is programmed in MicroPython using the asyncio framework to coordinate multiple concurrent tasks.
 Web pages are written in HTML5 with CSS, programming in JavaScript, with web requests done with fetch/async fetching/posting json data.
 No C/C++ code was necessary.